 Each quarter we offer a selection of interdisciplinary courses, which take varying approaches to the same basic issues.

-CAT 3 courses look at the making of knowledge from multiple sources and many cultural perspectives.
+CAT 3 courses (spring quarter, six units) look at the making of knowledge from multiple sources and many cultural perspectives.
 Intensive writing instruction continues, with an emphasis on producing an independent research project.
-(6 units)CAT 125 is an upper div. course (offered every quarter) in which students learn to

 - Develop increased experience and proficiency in public presentation, documentation, and curation

 - Direct written, spoken, or digital compositions to multiple audiences

 - Examine their own authority as writers and understand how different genres and citation conventions are appropriate for establishing credibility in different contexts

 - Compose written work that supports and extends their own experiential learning

 CAT 125R (quarter varies, four units) is the online version of the required upper-division CAT course.

 The Practicum is a wonderful opportunity for students to integrate theory and practice by making connections between classroom learning and community experiences.